imamhs/dhorbaz/README.md

 # Dhorbaz

-I created this discrete-event simulator for simulating the dynamic states of a racer following a track.
+This is a discrete-event simulator for simulating the dynamic states of a racer following a track.

 For usages and applications restrictions please refer to LICENSE.txt